Best Brampton Neighbourhoods for Renting

 Located in the Regional Municipality of Peel (which includes the City of Mississauga, City of Brampton, and Town of Caledon), this city, once known as the "Flower Town of Canada," is just 40 km away from the City of Toronto.
 Highways (401, QEW, 407) and the GO train make it the perfect commuter city within the Greater Toronto Area (GTA).

 The city’s downtown has undergone a massive revitalization in recent years.
-This helped spur economic stimulus in the heart of downtown, creating more opportunities for those with a connection to the city.
+This helped spur economic stimulus in the heart of downtown, creating more opportunities for those connected to the city.

-The economy of Brampton includes manufacturing, retail, communication technologies, food and beverage industry, business services, and, of course, commuters!
+Brampton's economy includes manufacturing, retail, communication technologies, the food and beverage industry, business services, and commuters!

 Brampton is also known for its sports and athletic culture.
-For example, seven players from Brampton made the cut for Canada’s 2022 FIFA World Cup team playing in Qatar
+For example, seven players from Brampton were on Canada’s 2022 FIFA World Cup soccer team.

-Actor Michael Cera, singer Alessia Cara, NBA star Tristan Thompson and NHL star Tyler Seguin are all from Brampton.
+Actor Michael Cera, singer Alessia Cara, NBA star Tristan Thompson, comedian Russell Peters and NHL star Tyler Seguin are all from Brampton.

 Best and most popular neighbourhoods in Brampton, Ontario